HomeBUSINESSBenefits of Apprenticeship Act 1961: A Complete Guide

 If you’re an employer looking to offer apprenticeship opportunities, here’s how you can register:

-2. Register your establishment for the apprenticeship program.
+2. Then, register your establishment for the apprenticeship program.
 Note: If you’re offering Optional Trades, use the above link.
 For Designated Trades, register on this portal.
 These two portals will soon merge into one.

 3. The information you provide will be used for online validation.